ingatlancom/php-circuit-breaker/README.md

 # Running tests

-* Tests are run via PHPUnit It is assumed to be installed via PEAR.
+Tests are run via PHPUnit.
-* Tests can be ran using phpunit alone or via ant build targets.
-* The "ci" target generate code coverage repor, "phpunit" target does not.

 You can run all tests by any of the following:

-    ant
-    ant phpunit
+    phpunit //or vendor/bin/phpunit
-    ant ci

 You can run selected test case by running: